Governor’s Advisor (Governor’s Advisor III)

 Registration, Certification or Licensure: Valid Texas Driver’s License.

 Physical Requirements and/or Working Conditions: This classification functions in a standard office environment.
 Ability to move up to 35 lbs.
+Maintain regular schedule of attendance.
 Ability to drive and travel as needed.
 Will need to move about the office to access file cabinets, office machinery, etc. Must be able to communicate and exchange accurate information via phone, computer and in person.
 Must be able to work hours that can include holidays and as needed.